VedururiSreenivasulu/ritham-school/README.md

 Vedururi Sreenivasulu

 Passionate about applying technology to meaningful education.
-Connect with me on GitHub.
+Connect with me on GitHub or LinkedIn.